 The examiner tells you which subject you are going to talk about and then asks you a question to start the conversation.
-Listen carefully and answer the examiner's questions.
+Listen carefully to what the examiner says and think about what language you need to answer the question.
 Don't forget to ask questions too.

-Independent listening tasks
+Independent listening task